What is a Switch in Bed? The Guide to How to Be a Switch

 - Your relationship tends to work better when there’s topping from the bottom

-- If you’re a sub, you’ve been told by others that you’d make a good Dom
+- If you’re a sub, others have told you that you’d make a good Dom

-- If you’re a Dom, you’ve been told by others that you’d make a good sub
+- If you’re a Dom, others have told you that you’d make a good sub

 - You like or encourage bratty behavior